11.6 Population-Specific Prevention Across Settings

 Key Takeaways

-• At-risk populations require prevention plans adapted to age, mobility, sensation, cognition, nutrition, perfusion, edema, continence, and goals of care.
+• Prevention plans adapt to age, mobility, sensation, cognition, nutrition, perfusion, edema, continence, and goals of care.

-• Care setting affects prevention because acute care, long-term care, home care, clinic, rehabilitation, and palliative contexts have different resources and barriers.
+• Care setting changes resources and barriers: acute, long-term care, home, clinic, rehabilitation, and palliative contexts differ.

-• Health literacy and caregiver capacity are prevention issues, not separate education topics.
+• Health literacy and caregiver capacity are prevention variables, verified with teach-back, not afterthoughts.

 Prevention for At-Risk Populations and Care Settings

-The WCC blueprint names at-risk populations and interventions under Risk and Prevention.
-This means candidates must think beyond a single wound.
+The WCC blueprint names at-risk populations and interventions under Risk and Prevention, so candidates must think beyond a single wound.
 Prevention is shaped by the person's risks, goals, setting, resources, and ability to follow the plan.
-A prevention answer that works in an intensive care unit may not work at home.
-A plan that fits an alert adult may fail for a patient with memory loss, low vision, or limited hand strength.
+A plan that works in an intensive care unit may not work at home; a plan that fits an alert adult may fail for a patient with memory loss, low vision, or limited hand strength.

-Start by identifying why the population is at risk.
-Older adults may have fragile skin, reduced mobility, medication effects, and nutrition challenges.
-People with spinal cord injury or neuropathy may lack protective sensation.
-Patients with edema or venous disease may have leakage, heavy limbs, and skin inflammation.
-Patients receiving palliative care may prioritize comfort, odor control, and dignity over aggressive closure goals.
-WCC reasoning adapts prevention without leaving safety behind.
+Older adults have fragile skin, reduced mobility, polypharmacy, and nutrition challenges.
+People with spinal cord injury or neuropathy lack protective sensation.
+Patients with edema or venous disease have leakage, heavy limbs, and skin inflammation.
+Patients receiving palliative care may prioritize comfort, odor control, and dignity over closure; the Skin Changes At Life's End (SCALE) concept and the concept of Kennedy terminal ulcers remind candidates that some end-of-life skin breakdown is unavoidable despite excellent care, and documentation should reflect that.

-Acute careFrequent risk changes, devices, immobility, proceduresRisk score trends, skin checks, device assessments
+Acute careFrequent risk change, devices, immobility, proceduresRisk-score trends, skin checks, device assessments

-Long-term careSustained turning, continence, nutrition, seatingCare plan, staff communication, refusals or barriers
+Long-term careSustained turning, continence, nutrition, seatingCare plan, staff communication, refusals/barriers

 Home careCaregiver ability, supplies, environment, follow-upTeach-back, supply plan, realistic dressing routine

-RehabilitationMobility training, seating, transfers, shear preventionTransfer safety, cushion use, skin response
+RehabilitationMobility training, seating, transfers, shear controlTransfer safety, cushion use, skin response

-Applied WCC scenario guidance: a home-care patient has a draining lower-leg wound, limited income, poor vision, and no reliable transportation.
-The exam answer should not select an expensive product with complex daily changes unless support is arranged.
-Better reasoning considers etiology, drainage control, periwound protection, supply access, caregiver teaching, follow-up, and referral or case-management collaboration within facility process.
+Applied example: a home-care patient has a draining lower-leg wound, limited income, poor vision, and no reliable transportation.
+The exam answer is not an expensive product with complex daily changes unless support is arranged.
+Better reasoning addresses etiology, drainage control, periwound protection, supply access, caregiver teaching, follow-up, and case-management collaboration within facility process.

-Exam trap: do not assume every at-risk patient needs the most intensive product or surface.
-A stable, mobile patient with intact skin may need targeted education and monitoring.
-A high-risk bedbound patient may need a much broader bundle.
-The exam tests matching intervention intensity to risk findings, not over-treating every scenario.
+• Do not assume every at-risk patient needs the most intensive product or surface; match intervention intensity to risk.
+A mobile patient with intact skin may need only targeted education and monitoring, while a bedbound high-risk patient needs a broad bundle.

-Another trap is ignoring transitions of care.
-Prevention can fail when the hospital plan is not communicated to the nursing facility, home-care agency, or caregiver.
-WCC administration and legal domains overlap here: document wound characteristics, treatment plan, prevention rationale, education, and communication.
-A good prevention plan survives the handoff because it is clear, realistic, and tied to measurable findings.
+• Do not ignore transitions of care.
+Prevention fails when the hospital plan is never communicated to the nursing facility, home agency, or caregiver.
+Document wound characteristics, the treatment plan, prevention rationale, education, and the handoff communication.
+A good prevention plan survives the transfer because it is clear, realistic, and tied to measurable findings.

 Test Your Knowledge